nkarasiak/MuseoToolBox/paper.md

 ## Artificial Intelligence

-The artificial intelligence  (`ai`) module is natively built to implement ``scikit-learn`` algorithm and uses state of the art methods (such as standardizing the input data). ``SuperLearner`` class optimizes the fit process using a grid search to fix the parameters of the classifier.
+The artificial intelligence  (`ai`) module is natively built to implement ``scikit-learn`` algorithms and uses state of the art methods (such as standardizing the input data). ``SuperLearner`` class optimizes the fit process using a grid search to fix the parameters of the classifier.
 There is also a Sequential Feature Selection protocol which supports a number of components (e.g.  a single-date image is composed of four bands, i.e. 4 features, so a user may select 4 features at once).

 [See the SuperLearner documentation and examples](https://museotoolbox.readthedocs.io/en/latest/modules/ai/museotoolbox.ai.SuperLearner.html)

 ## Cross-validation

 ``Museo ToolBox`` produces only stratified cross-validation, which means the separation between the training and the validation samples is made by respecting the size per class.
 For example the Leave-One-Out method will keep one sample of validation per class.
-As stated by [@olofsson_good_2014] *"stratified random sampling is a practical design that satisfies the basic accuracy assessment objectives and most of the desirable design criteria"*.
-For spatial cross-validation, see [@karasiak_2019] inspired from [@roberts_2017].
+As stated by @olofsson_good_2014 *"stratified random sampling is a practical design that satisfies the basic accuracy assessment objectives and most of the desirable design criteria"*.
+For spatial cross-validation, see @karasiak_2019 inspired by @roberts_2017.

 ``Museo ToolBox`` offers two different kinds of cross-validation :